 The high cost of constructing these gear makes them optimal for audio delivery.
 Ideally, you could listen to music on thirty-bucks Bluetooth speakers, but they’re not capable of reproducing correctly as audiophile hardware.

 Think of audiophile equipment like musical instruments, not electronic devices.
 A well-built musical instrument holds its value independently of its age.
-In addition to that, most valuable audiophile products are handmade, which adds to the final bill.
-To highlight this scenario further, re-selling a cheap amazon speaker is scaringly different from reselling an audiophile speaker.
+Most valuable audiophile products are handmade, which adds to the final bill.
+Re-selling a cheap amazon speaker is scaringly different from reselling an audiophile speaker.

-Think about cellphones and television, for instance.
+Think about cellphones and television.
 The cost of a top-of-the-game tv twenty years ago was pretty high, and today, this same tv is probably inoperative.
-On the other hand, an audio gear that an audiophile bought twenty years ago is probably still kicking it to this day.
-In short, high-value audio equipment lasts as long as you need when you treat them right.
+An audio gear that an audiophile bought twenty years ago is probably still kicking it to this day.
+High-value audio equipment lasts as long as you need when you treat them right.

 Imagine if a company spent ten thousand dollars in the research and craftsmanship of a high-end speaker.
 If they produce ten thousand copies of the speaker, they need to sell each at one dollar to cover the overall cost.